 Why gold?
 Just listen to the experts

-Recently, we talked with former U.S. congressman and presidential candidate Ron Paul.
-In our exclusive interview, Ron Paul expressed serious concern about the outcome of “unworkable” monetary policies in the U.S., most notably its Quantitative Easing and the taper of its debt purchasing, which has since begun.
-Here are some key things he had to say during our interview.
+Recently, Ron Paul has expressed serious concern about the outcome of “unworkable” monetary policies in the U.S., most notably its Quantitative Easing and the taper of its debt purchasing, which has since begun.
+Here are some other things he has had to say:

 On U.S. monetary policy: